-The special keynote dialogue Big data: big power shifts? co-organised with the Vodafone Institute for Society and Communications asks visionary speakers to share their perspectives on societal shifts and changes in face of networked digital media and big data.
+The special keynote dialogue Big data: big power shifts? co-organised with the Vodafone Institute for Society and Communications asked visionary speakers to share their perspectives on societal shifts and changes in face of networked digital media and big data.

 Big data has been a major issue in internet-related public debates for several years now and it is yet unclear what impact big data has on societies, politics and markets.
 Big data means the automatic generation of very large and diverse data sets which are mainly the result of the digitisation of modern societies, their processing by algorithms and their use for decision-making and regulation in the private or public sector.
 This includes purposes such as profiling, monitoring, predictive analysis or risk calculation.
 Viktor Mayer-Schönberger and Kenneth Cukier claim that big data is a „revolution that will transform how we live, work, and think“.
 But whereas revolutions imply a profound shift in power relations, there is little evidence and debate about whether and, if so, how big data affects power relations.

-The lecture series will explore this topic with speakers from different backgrounds and be backed by a special issue of the Internet Policy Review (Link zum Call).
+The lecture series explored this topic with speakers from different backgrounds and was backed by a special issue of the Internet Policy Review.

-The kick-off will be laid by a keynote dialogue on »Making sense of big data” on 5 November 2015 hosted by the British Embassy in Berlin.
+The kick-off was laid by a keynote dialogue on “Making sense of big data” on 5 November 2015 hosted by the British Embassy in Berlin.

 |MAKING SENSE OF BIG DATA

 Thursday 5 November 2015 | 19:00 | British Embassy Berlin

-With the subsequent keynote dialogues we will tackle three paradigmatic fields where power shifts released by the impact of big data are apparent such as the health sector, the field of e-government and finally education.
+With the subsequent keynote dialogues we tackled three paradigmatic fields where power shifts released by the impact of big data are apparent such as the health sector, the field of e-government and finally education.